Josiah Swinney, Criminal Defense Lawyer in Frankfort, Clinton County, Indiana

 Criminal Suppression Law and Article 1 Section 11 of the Indiana Constitution

-Article 1 Section 11 of the Indiana Constitution provides protections against unreasonable searches and seizures, similar to the Fourth Amendment.
-However, Indiana courts interpret this provision independently from the federal Fourth Amendment.
-The key points include:
+Article 1 Section 11 of the Indiana Constitution provides protections against unreasonable searches and seizures, distinct from the Fourth Amendment.
+Key points include:

 The 5th Amendment to the US Constitution and the Right to Remain Silent

-The Fifth Amendment states, “No person… shall be compelled in any criminal case to be a witness against himself.”
-This clause forms the basis of the right to remain silent, ensuring that individuals cannot be forced to provide testimonial evidence that could incriminate them.
+The Fifth Amendment protects against self-incrimination, stating, “No person… shall be compelled in any criminal case to be a witness against himself.”
+This right to remain silent is crucial in Frankfort’s criminal proceedings.

 Jury Trial Criminal Attorney in Indiana